Allan Musoke: Career

 At international level, he played for the Uganda, and is currently the top scorer for the "Cranes".
 He was a key player in the team that won the CAR Africa Cup on 29 September 2007, in a 42–11 win over Madagascar, in a game where he scored a try.

 Musoke also played for the African Leopards multinational team, on July 23, 2005, in the 15–30 loss to the South African Students, in Ellis Park, Johannesburg and was then part of 2 subsequent tours to the United Kingdom (British Army) and France (France U20).
+Musoke is a six time title champion in the Uganda Rugby League and also won four cups with the Kobs.